dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * little endian - store bytes right-to-left, reasoning - as you increase numbers, you need to add digits to the left, thus keep in mind that only bytes change order, bits inside single byte stay as they are in big-endian you have to move all digits right.
-But with little-endian you just add digits Don't confuse:
+But with little-endian you just add digits In the old days little-endian has advantage, cause you can read 32 bit variable as 8 or 16bit variable.
+Endianess:
+* for cpu is not an issue anymore, cause developers use high-level programming language.
+* for network transfer - can be a problem, but only if you use binary representation, since most protocol these days use XML/JSON, no issue with text protocols yet for SBE, and any binary representation, endianess still an issue, so pay attention to it.
+Don't confuse:
 * signed - those who store sign `+/-`.
 So for 4 bytes int, range would be -2B to +2B
 * unsigned - only positive.
-So for 4 bytes integer => rage 0 to 4B. `char` is unsigned, yet byte/int/long - signed
+So for 4 bytes integer => rage 0 to 4B.
+In java `char` is unsigned, yet byte/int/long - signed
 There are several character encoding:
 * ASCII (American Standard Code for Information Interchange)
     * defines 128 characters (0-127)
     * first 32 - non-printable control characters like return or new line
     * nowadays it's a subset of many other encoding
     * since byte - 8 bits, or 256, but ASCII needs only 128, there were a lot of different implementation to add another 128 bits so we ended up with many computers that treat upper 128 bits differently and depend on your OS, upper bits could be resolved quite differently and this led to ANSI
 * ANSI (American National Standards Institute)
     * general agreement what to do with upper 128 bits
     * first 128 bits would always be ASCII for all computers